 Already have a 5S program in place?
 Remind your staff about the importance of being rigorous, especially during a pandemic.

 4– Reviewing your work procedures and standards

 While your plant is reopening, why not take advantage to review your work procedures and standards to avoid, as much as possible, the sharing of tools and equipment?
 In addition to improving your processes, you will provide a safer environment for your employees.

 Over the next few weeks, you may have to operate with limited staff.
 If you have never done so, don’t hesitate to reassign one of your temporarily laid-off employees to update your work procedures and standards, especially if you are eligible for government assistance for businesses.

 5– Using visual cues

 Visual cues are quick and easy to set up.
-Using different coloured tape, draw lines on the ground to clearly delineate the corridors and different work areas in your plant.
+Using different colored tape, draw lines on the ground to clearly delineate the corridors and separate work areas in your plant.
 For example, at Flexpipe, we have created one-way corridors to prevent people from crossing each other.

-Don’t hesitate to use vinyl that sticks to the floor to clearly mark the two-metre distance your staff must respect, especially in busy areas such as the cafeteria.
+Don’t hesitate to use vinyl that sticks to the floor to clearly mark the two-meter distance your staff must respect, especially in busy areas such as the cafeteria.

 6– Managing the flow of materials to work cells